alt-ctrl-code/home/LOGGING.md

 Writing every other line to disk, and spamming output streams with megabytes of data no man or machine could reasonably consume is bad.
 But, _some_ people do it.

+>For the purpose of this material, we are restricting our definition of “logging” to log lines written by the developer to observe the behaviour of the system at runtime.
+That is important, because it restricts our design.
+Transaction and audit logs (like example http access logs), do not meet this definition of “logging” in the strict sense, and are more rightly though of as an application feature we might implement to meet a business requirement, like legal compliance.
+>
+> They might just happen to use a logging façade, in exactly the same way as info logging – but we are not considering these patterns here.

 <a name="why">JavaScript Logging</a>
 ------------------------------------